NFL Teasers: How to Use Updated Wong Teasers in 2024

 Team A -9.0 +105

-You may have wondered why these lines are displayed with such odd juice discrepancies instead of to a more evenly-priced option like Team B +7.5 (-110) / Team A -7.5 (-110), which you can typically find tucked within a dropdown menu.
-It might make sense to see a price like that listed for key numbers like three and seven, but you’ll often see it on non-key numbers a few times across a slate.
+You may have wondered why these lines are displayed with such odd juice discrepancies instead of a more evenly-priced option like Team B +7.5 (-110) / Team A -7.5 (-110), which you can typically find tucked within a dropdown menu.
+It might make sense to see prices like the above for key numbers like three and seven, but you’ll often see it on non-key numbers a few times across a slate.

 The reason for this is teaser protection on the sportsbook’s behalf.